slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 Most recently, being terminated severely worsened my eczema.

+### Reducing Paranoia

+TVs emit a much higher electromagnetic frequency and at a higher intensity per surrounding the-usual-human-distance surface area.
+If 5g is dangerous, then regular TVs are far more dangerous.
+But don’t worry, because horizontally polarized visible light is common in nature, and can be even more intense and having a much higher electromagnetic frequency than 5g.

+While people are worried about 5g, much stronger EM signals are passing through LCD, LED, OLED, and QLED TVs every day.
+If those aren’t harmful to brain, the former really probably aren’t, especially as both cell towers and TVs emit at disproportionately high intensities, the latter from closer proximity (and therefore higher intensity per surrounding surface area).
+So if 5G is a concern, then regular TVs are a much bigger concern.
+Most likely, the EM field isn’t harmful, though the brain itself both affects and is affected by EM fields internally and externally—including those common in horizontally polarized natural light as evolved with in nature by humans, and whose frequencies and EM magnitudes are higher than those of cell tower emissions.
+That coevolution means biology has probably evolved a big adaptability—though radio waves interact with antennas whereas higher frequency waves sort of just go around.
+Longitudinal studies lacking, the health safety of both still is a reasonable null hypothesis.
+EEGs and transcranial magnetic stimulation working as technologies though does prove the extreme output/input relationship of the brain to electromagnetic signals (though at different frequencies, respectively).

+The risks of TV screens on the eyes might suggest that electromagnetic signals can be dangerous to biology at high intensities and/or high polarizations.
+That’s true, but the sun produces higher intensities, and horizontally polarized glares in nature such as from lakes are perhaps comparable as carrying photons with the same nature/quantum attributes (including additive electromagnetic fields, though besides some possible unknown decoherence difference).
+CRT, Plasma, and QD-OLED TVs have lower electromagnetic field magnitudes due to their exclusion of polarizing filters, meaning the randomized polarization outputs sum their conflicting electromagnetic forces to a lower electromagnetic total, by Newton’s second law, regarding the polarization difference.

+This bodes well for the health safety beliefs around 5g and the future of such technology, though perhaps neural networks could still make the encoding schemes more efficient and allow energy and power consumption savings from lower frequency emissions and higher efficiency encoding schemes based on neural encoders and decoders with respect to the wave modulation information encoding scheme<sup>TM</sup>.
+Then that would possibly make much of the 5g infrastructure redundant and energy-wasteful.
+Other than that, 5g is a reasonable future.
+Hopefully that reduces some paranoia.

+### Mass Production of Mass Production / Anti-Homogenization and Monopolization

+For just aesthetic reasons, I suggest bringing back swivel stands for TVs and more-creative/less-homogenized frame designs for TVs, as mass production with AI is only going to increase the risk of homogenization in manufacturing, and possibly the monopolization of mass production tools.

+For more serious reasons, I suggest attention to the issue of homogenization and the lack of vendors and competition of mass production technologies, which are becoming ever more monopolized and capitalism’s choices becoming narrower.

+When AIs can manufacture TVs without workers, the big tech companies need to mass produce mass production technologies, technologies that are built to build.

+Then the small stores can build their own TVs and so on.

+I suppose besides being an economic issue, it’s a psychological issue because homogenized mass productions of products has led to less choice in capitalism, less individuality, less self expressivity, and less novelty in one’s local stores and use of skills of individual creator talents.
+AI has the potential to make mass production technologies affordable to smaller stores, not just big manufacturers, and then more novelty TVs and other technologies and products can be built, but only if those technologies are sold, and ideally with competition driving their efficacy in helping generate manufactured items, much like generative art AIs are doing so to art, except without the moral downside—almost.

+Like certain weapons, automation technologies should sometimes require background checks.
+But otherwise, they should be developed and distributed on the free market rather than homogenized and concentrated in a handful of worker-less tech corporations.

+Compare the variety of CRT box TVs and earlier 2000s flat screens compared to TVs today.

+Though in terms of physical appearance, the best is the July, 2009 32" LG LH20, LED TV, that I got (my mom paid for) in 2009, as a kid—well researched (by me, and selected by me) and better than my friend’s Samsung who got his around the same time without as much research and price consideration.

+The LG characteristic on the bottom right that powers up with a kind of swerving light pattern, on the LH20 one, is what I mean by creative frame designs, and is the best part, can’t find that kind of design touch anymore in the 2024 homogeny, I think—maybe I’m biased.
+Either way, the mass production technologies are all concentrated into a handful of manufacturers and small store owners, especially as AI has the potential to streamline the process further, should be able to get in on the action, or else Marx’s "means of production" won’t just be not controlled by the workers—it won’t even be controlled by the capitalists.
+Only the oligarchs.

 ### Anti-Bullying Pop-Up

 What if the criminal justice system imprisoned ordinary people permanently without trial and without a path to redemption?